 A muffled boom echoed through the arena.
-His barrier bulged under the pressure.
+His shield bulged under the pressure.
 He pushed back, trying to control a barrier he could no longer see even as he felt it ripping apart.
 The strain was agony.
 The room spun.
 Already, he was sweating from every pore.
 Any moment now and his brain was going to leak out his ears.
 Can’t stop.
-It only had hold for a little longer…
+It only had to hold for a little longer…

 Only when the blast’s last echoes had finished circling the arena did he dare to lift his head.
 We’re alive.
 The thought came sluggishly and a little on the tentative side.
 Were they alive?
 The compacted dirt under his chin certainly felt like that of the arena floor, but who was to say the afterlife didn’t start out this way?

 The smoky aroma of burnt linen filled his nose.
 Summoning what energy he could, Dylan patted himself down.
 There were a few singed spots on the skirts of his robe.
-He was whole, in no danger and most definitely alive.
+He was whole, seemingly in no danger and most definitely alive.

-The arena’s main entrance opened.
-The customary bang of the doors muffled and tame compared to the previous blast that had assaulted his ears.
+The arena’s main entrance opened, the customary bang of the doors muffled and tame compared to the previous blast that had assaulted his ears.
 Dylan rolled his head to the side and blurrily watched the blazing outline of two figures running across the room.
 One of them wore the flapping robes of a spellster and was most likely Sulin, the other…

 He blinked, his vision slowly restoring, and took in the woman wearing the dark grey leather tunic of the guardians.
 Tricia?
 He sat up, his body strongly objecting to the sudden movement.
 How had she gotten here so soon?
 Had she been one of the voices calling for them to stop?
-I’m going to be in so much trouble.
+I’m in so much trouble.